dkiang/checks/readme.txt

 There needs to be .cs50.yml file at the root level of the problem set directory.
 Here is an example of the cash yml and init.py file.

 Don't use tabs.
 Must use 2 or 4 spaces.
+When checking for multiple files it appears you need to set up individual tests.

+submit50 dkiang/checks/master/flask

 The .cs50.yml file is here:
 check50: